nbhat1998/PintOS/doc/userprog.md

 >
 > Why did you choose to implement safe access of user memory from the kernel in the way that you did?

 Our implementation uses the helper functions get_word() and check_ptr() .
-This provides abstration between the primary function and safe access of memory, it makes our code clearer,
+This provides abstraction between the primary function and safe access of memory, it makes our code clearer,
 and we also get rid of code duplication.

 > B9: (2 marks)